PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 If a module detects an error state, it SHOULD attempt to send a suitable error message (message IDs 0x20-0x23).

-If an unrecoverable error occurs in relation to a message from the MC that requires a response, a module MAY respond with only an error message.
+If an unrecoverable error occurs in relation to a message from the MC that requires a response, a module MAY omit the successful response message and respond with only an error message.

 If a module in _reset mode_ detects an error state, it MUST delay reporting it until it enters _initialization mode_.

 Both the MC and modules MUST ignore any messages that are invalid for the module's state, and SHOULD report them as recoverable errors, if possible.
-The MC MUST completely ignore messages from modules in _power-on mode_ or _reset mode_ because they may have been sent before the module was reset.
+However, the MC MUST completely ignore messages from modules in _reset mode_ because they may have been sent before the module was reset.

 ## Message format